The Low Road at the Royal Court Theatre

 With a 20-strong cast playing, between them, 51 characters, The Low Road is a massive undertaking, which could only succeed under the experienced direction of Dominic Cooke.
 The play, which is reminiscent of Lucy Prebble’s Enron, is cleverly scripted, entertaining and thought-provoking.
 The realisation that the one character you explicitly don’t trust is probably the only character that is telling the truth is extremely unsettling.
 The Low Road is a long road, but it is worth the journey.

-The Low Road is on at the Royal Court Theatre until 11th May 2013, for further information or to book visit here.
+The Low Road is at the Royal Court Theatre until 11th May 2013.
+For further information or to book visit the theatre’s website here.

-Watch the Royal Court’s Trailer of The Low Road here:
+Watch the trailer for The Low Road here: